Rating:

 After processing, this item would probably account for a smaller part of the total content of the finished product.

-The fourth ingredient is corn meal, a coarsely ground flour made from dried corn.
-Corn is an inexpensive and controversial cereal grain of only modest nutritional value to a dog.
+The fifth ingredient is wheat.
+Like corn, wheat is an inexpensive and controversial cereal grain of only modest nutritional value to a dog.

-The sixth ingredient is sorghum.
+The eighth ingredient is sorghum.
 Sorghum (milo) is a starchy cereal grain with a nutrient profile similar to corn.

 Since it is gluten-free and boasts a smoother blood sugar behavior than other grains, sorghum may be considered an acceptable non-meat ingredient.